All Our Blooming RESPONSIBILITY

 Going electric

-We plan to purchase an electric vehicle by 2030.
+We plan to purchase an electric vehicle by 2030, , further reducing our environmental impact and leading by example in sustainable business practices.

 PEOPLE & COMMUNITY